Lamar Alexander: Impeachment of Donald Trump

 In the first impeachment trial of Donald Trump, Alexander was seen as a key swing voter in the bid to allow witness testimony in the trial.
 Near midnight on January 30, he said that he would vote against witnesses in the trial.
+The New York Times wrote that Alexander "played a crucial role in short-circuiting the first impeachment trial of President Trump" by opposing calling witnesses.

 On January 31, Alexander voted against considering any motion to subpoena witnesses or documents.
 Alexander additionally voted for tabling four amendments: an amendment to subpoena John Bolton, Mick Mulvaney, OMB employee Michael Duffey, and White House aide Robert Blair over the Ukraine scandal, an amendment to subpoena Bolton regarding the Ukraine scandal, an amendment to have Bolton give oral deposition and to testify before the Senate, and an amendment to have the chief justice of the United States, John Roberts, to decide motions from any senator or party to subpoena relevant witnesses and documents that have relevance to the Impeachment articles.
 Alexander voted for a Senate resolution to the trial that passed, which concluded the witness testimony portion of the trial and moved to closing statements.

+In a 2026 memoir, Alexander said that Trump's role in the January 6th U.S. Capitol attack were impeachable and amounted to "high crime or misdemeanor".
+However, at the time, Alexander, who had just left office, refused to opine on Trump's second impeachment.
+In the memoir, Alexander called on Republicans to stand up to Trump.